UK police arrest man, raid properties in suicide bombing probe

 "I think all of them have families," said the man, who declined to be named, standing outside with his partner and son.

-Asghar Ali, 51, who lives opposite the building the police had cordoned off, described the street as quiet and "a good area".
+Asghar Ali, 51, who lives opposite the building the police had cordoned off, described the street as quiet and "a good area" where rents could reach around 700 pounds ($910) a month.

-(Reporting by Michael Holden; Writing by Elizabeth Piper; Editing by Andrew Roche)
+(Reporting by Michael Holden; Writing by Elizabeth Piper; Editing by Richard Lough)